execut0r83/ComfyUI-Nvidia-Docker/README.md

 To use `cm-cli`, from the virtualenv, use: `python3 /comfy/mnt/custom_nodes/ComfyUI-Manager/cm-cli.py`.
 For example: `python3 /comfy/mnt/custom_nodes/ComfyUI-Manager/cm-cli.py show installed` (`COMFYUI_PATH=/ComfyUI` should be set)

-## 5.5.
-Additional FAQ

-See [extras/FAQ.md] for additional FAQ topics, among which:
-- Updating ComfyUI
-- Updating ComfyUI-Manager
-- Installating a custom node from git

 # 6. Troubleshooting

 The `venv` in the "run" directory is where all the required python packages used by the tool are placed.
 In case of issue, it is recommended to terminate the container, delete that `venv` directory, then restart the container.
 The virtual environment will be recreated and any `custom_scripts` should re-install their own requirements.

-# 7. Changelog

-- 20240915: Added `COMFY_CMDLINE_BASE` and `COMFY_CMDLINE_XTRA` variable
-- 20240824: Tag 0.2: shift to pull at first run-time, user upgradable with lighter base container
-- 20240824: Tag 0.1: builds were based on ComfyUI release, not user upgradable
-- 20240810: Initial Release